simonskayi/Todo-app/README.md

 3. **Hover States**: Interactive elements on the app, such as buttons and links, include hover states, providing visual feedback to enhance the user experience.

 5. **Add New To-dos**: Users can easily add new to-dos to their list by using the designated input field.
-Simply enter the task details and press the "Add" button to append it to the list.
+Simply enter the task details and press "Enter" on your keyboard to append it to the list.

 6. **Mark To-dos as Complete**: Each to-do item in the list includes a checkbox.
 Users can mark tasks as complete by checking the corresponding box, visually indicating progress and completion.

-7. **Delete To-dos**: If users wish to remove a specific to-do from the list, they can click the associated delete button.
+7. **Delete To-dos**: If users wish to remove a specific to-do from the list, they can click the associated cross button.
 This action permanently removes the item from the list.

 8. **Filtering**: The app offers filtering options to help users manage their to-do list efficiently.
 Users can choose to view all tasks, filter for active to-dos only, or focus on completed tasks.